I am a certified personal trainer, competitive triathlete, wife, sister, and friend.

 If you only do one stretch, do the World's Greatest Stretch!

 Step your left leg forward into a lunge position.
-Bend your left arm, and reach left elbow down toward the floor, so your shoulder touches the inside of your knee.
+Bend your left arm, and reach your left elbow down toward the floor, so your shoulder touches the inside of your knee.
 Fire the right glute!
 Then straighten the bent leg and pull the left toe up off the ground (flexing the foot).
-Repeat this three times on each side.
+Repeat this three times on each side (photo shown at the top of the article).